King's X: Inside Out era (2005–present)

 An authorized biography by Greg Prato, King's X: The Oral History, via Jawbone Press was released in February 2019.
 In addition to extensive interviews with all three band members, the book included interviews with such rock musicians as Jeff Ament, Andy Summers, Mick Mars, Billy Corgan, and Eddie Trunk among others, and featured a foreword by Scott Ian.

+Legacy

+The band's influence has been described as wide and diverse given "the impossible-to-categorize" nature of the genres and subgenres explored within King X's material, with the American popular culture publication D Magazine remarking in 2013 that "[t]heir fan base today is a mixture of prog-rock nerds and headbangers" while labeling the group itself as both "[f]ringe" and "[l]egends".
+The band has a particularly positive reputation among professional musicians.
+For instance, the performer Jeff Ament of groups such as Pearl Jam openly declared King's X as the true inventor of "grunge", as was mentioned above.
+In a retrospective interview with the news-magazine Billboard, Pinnick described an emotional, face-to-face moment with Dimebag Darrell, then of Pantera, in which the latter performer remarked "[d]ude, you know I love you" and "we love you" after the record industry controversy caused by Pinnick's coming out.
+Gaskill has stated that "I think I've come to realize that musicians do seem to be drawn to us," with him adding that he's "honored by it" and thinks that "it'll keep us around, because there's always going to be musicians."
+Other bands who have cited King's X as an inspiration or influence include Alice in Chains, Soundgarden, The Smashing Pumpkins, Dream Theater, Skillet, Devin Townsend and Soil.

+During multiple decades of touring, King's X has performed with a number of prominent hard rock and heavy metal artists.
+Examples include past live efforts with opening slots for Sammy Hagar as well as a full touring bill with Krokus.
+They have also opened for bands like Cheap Trick, Iron Maiden, AC/DC, Scorpions, Pearl Jam and Mötley Crüe, and performed the first date of the Woodstock '94 festival.

 Solo and side projects

-The members of King's X have been musically prolific since the separation from Atlantic in 1997, releasing a number of solo albums and participating in side bands.
+The members of King's X have been musically prolific since their release from Atlantic in 1997, releasing a number of solo albums and participating in side bands.

 Doug Pinnick

 Pinnick recorded two solo albums under the name of Poundhound, Massive Grooves...
 (1997) and Pineappleskunk (2001), while his subsequent releases Emotional Animal (2005), Strum Sum Up (2007) and Naked (2013) were credited as dUg Pinnick.

 He has also been a member of several bands outside of King's X: